Thank You. A textbook recovery we didn’t dare dream of.

-I’ve been reminded more than once over the past year of the fine line between love and insanity.
+I’ve been reminded more than once over the past year of how close love is to insanity.
 It's been a crazy year so far and it's not over yet.
 I love what I do but I'm not sure it's healthy.
 Not this year anyway.
 Speaking purely for my own business, I’d say if 2020 was a rollercoaster then 2021 has been a runaway train.
 It trundled off steadily enough to begin with when the brake pads were removed in May, but it gathered speed in no time and was soon packed to the gunnels with rabid passengers eager to shop, eat, and drink their way round a country they couldn’t escape.
 And then the sun joined in, like it was some homecoming party the Greek gods had bestowed upon us without warning.
 Lockdown Levels were easing, floodgates were opening, the starter gun had been fired and the sun was going for gold.

 People reported that Tiree was busier than it had ever been, which can’t have been the case because the ferry continued running at 30% capacity right up until mid-August.
 And yet we definitely seemed busier.
 Perhaps it was down to people being allowed out again after more than a year of abstinence.
 Perhaps those who wouldn’t normally eat out or shop when they holiday here opted to because for the first time in forever, they could very nearly do what they damn well pleased, thank you very much.